signalpoint/commerce/README.txt

      https://drupal.org/project/commerce_services
      https://drupal.org/sandbox/signalpoint/2031039

+2. VERY IMPORTANT - After enabling the Commerce DrupalGap module on your site, open up your Drupal Database (e.g. MySQL PHPMyAdmin) and verify the module weight for commerce_drupalgap is 1001.
+Do this by executing the following query, and looking at the weight value:

+     SELECT name, weight FROM system WHERE name = 'commerce_drupalgap';

+                    If it isn't set to 1001, execute this query:

+     UPDATE system SET weight = 1001 WHERE name = 'commerce_drupalgap';

+                    Then flush all of Drupal's caches.

-2. Go to 'admin/structure/services/list/drupalgap/resources' and enable the following resources:
+3. Go to 'admin/structure/services/list/drupalgap/resources' and enable the following resources:

     product-display